LeoVS09/k8s-cluster-bootstrap/README.md

 ## Requirements

-Create kubernetes cluster and configure [kubectl](https://kubernetes.io/docs/tasks/tools/) for connect to cluster.
+Create kubernetes cluster version `1.21.*`, newer version not working with kubernetes dashboard, update it in file if you using 1.22 or newer. configure [kubectl](https://kubernetes.io/docs/tasks/tools/) for connect to cluster.

 Install: